Pros / This affordable backup camera includes night-vision capabilities, while many similarly priced models do not.

 The design is fairly standard for a backup camera.
 The camera is attached to a metal bar that screws into your license plate.
 The wireless transmitter, a small plastic fob, sits in your trunk, and you run a cable from the camera to the transmitter by drilling a small hole behind your license plate.

 The transmitter is powered by connecting it to the reverse light power cables.
 This means the camera only turns on when you shift into reverse.
 Once the transmitter receives power, it broadcasts video to the included 3.5-inch monitor, which plugs into your cigarette lighter.
+The monitor is small, especially compared to 5-inch monitors found on backup cameras like the TadiBrothers Wireless License Plate Camera.

 The camera superimposes distance lines over the video, so you can know exactly how close you are to an object without worrying about poor depth perception caused by many rear-view cameras.
 The camera is water resistant and freeze resistant.
 You won't want to submerge it, although it is impervious to rain.